 Any business that’s been around since 1917 deserves props, so even though I’m not a big hot dog fan, I visited American Coney Island in Detroit to get a taste of one of the city’s oldest culinary establishments.
 I can see the appeal – the dogs were tasty and were loaded with a mountain of cheese, while the chili was hearty.

 Part of what made my visit to the downtown location interesting was the old-timey interior design of the store, featuring black and white checkered tile floors and a decor that could be generously regarded as “retro.”
 It feels like a time warp back to the ’60s or ’70s, and that’s a cool vibe to experience in these modern times.

 The name says it all.
 This fast casual establishment (best for take-out) serves only food made from turkey.
+So many quirky foods!
 They’ve got it all: Turkey burgers, Italian turkey sandwiches, turkey lasagna, turkey ribs, turkey chili, turkey tacos, turkey wraps, turkey dogs, turkey salad, and a delicious fermented turkey drink.